Backpacking in South Korea doesn’t normally come on top of bucket list destinations for most travellers, and to be honest it was not for me either.

 NO! there’s actually no reason for it, you’ll find free wifi connections pretty much everywhere you go, even in some remote places.

 If you’re concerned about your cyber-security on free wifi networks, get a VPN!
-I did my homework comparing lots of VPN providers before I went solo backpacking in China and decided to get it with Surfshark, it worked pretty well for me (and still does)
+I did my homework comparing lots of VPN providers before I went solo backpacking in China and decided to get it with Surfshark, it worked pretty well for me (still does and it’s super cheap)

 Food in Korea